davidarchanjo/spring-certified-developer-study-guide/README.md

 ### BEAN STATE ANNOTATION
 [BeanFactoryPostProcessor](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/config/BeanFactoryPostProcessor.html) - used to modify the definition of any bean before it get created/instantiated by working on its configuration metadata phase, such as loading value for it from external property files.

-[BeanPostProcessor](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/config/BeanPostProcessor.html) - used to apply custom processing on bean _before_ and _after_ properties are set from initialization callbacks (like InitializingBean's afterPropertiesSet or custom @PostConstruct's init-method).
+[BeanPostProcessor](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/config/BeanPostProcessor.html) - Factory hook interface that allows for custom modification of new bean instances _before_ and _after_ properties are set from initialization callbacks.

-[InitializingBean](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/InitializingBean.html) - used on beans to implement custom processing once all their properties have been set, e.g. to perform custom initialization, or merely to check that all mandatory properties have been set.
+[InitializingBean](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/InitializingBean.html) - interface to be implemented by beans that need to react once all their properties have been set by overriding the [afterPropertiesSet](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/InitializingBean.html#afterPropertiesSet--) method.

-[DisposableBean](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/DisposableBean.html) - used on beans to implement custom actions upon bean's destruction lifecycle event, like release resources.
+[DisposableBean](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/DisposableBean.html) - interface to be implemented by beans that want to release resources upon their destruction by overriding the [destroy](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/DisposableBean.html#destroy--) method.

-[@PostConstruct](https://docs.oracle.com/javaee/7/api/javax/annotation/PostConstruct.html) - used on beans to mark a method that must be executed after the dependency injection is done.
+[@PostConstruct](https://docs.oracle.com/javaee/7/api/javax/annotation/PostConstruct.html) - used on beans to mark a method to be executed, like a callback, after the dependency injection is done.

-[@PreDestroy](https://docs.oracle.com/javaee/7/api/javax/annotation/PreDestroy.html) - used on beans to mark a method as a callback to signal that the instance is in the process of being removed from the container;
+[@PreDestroy](https://docs.oracle.com/javaee/7/api/javax/annotation/PreDestroy.html) - used on beans to mark a method as a callback to signal the instance is in the process of being removed from the container;

 #### CALLBACK ORDER EXECUTION
-Spring provides many lifecycle callbacks allowing specific operations to be performed after initialization and before destruction of beans.
-If all of them are used in conjuction, for initialization the callback sequence goes like this: `Bean's Constructor > @PostConstruct > InitializingBean's afterPropertiesSet > init-method`.
-And for destruction, the callback sequence goes like this: `DisposableBean's destroy > destroy-method`;
+If all lifecycle callbacks, annotations and BeanPostProcessor are used in conjuction, the sequence goes like this: <br>
+➡️ `Bean's constructor`<br>
+➡️ `BeanPostProcessor's postProcessBeforeInitialization`<br>
+➡️ `@PostConstruct`<br>
+➡️ `InitializingBean's afterPropertiesSet`<br>
+➡️ `Bean's initMethod`<br>
+➡️ `BeanPostProcessor's postProcessAfterInitialization`<br>
+➡️ `@PreDestroy`<br>
+➡️ `DisposableBean's destroy`<br>
+➡️ `Bean's destroyMethod`

 ## KEY ANNOTATIONS
 [@Bean](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Bean.html) - used on factory methods to indicate that the produced object will be managed by the Spring container;